farm-ng/amiga-dev-kit/website/docs/examples/multi_client_geoimage/README.md

               continue
 ```

-In addtion, we provide a `config.json` file example that contains the configuration of the
+In addition, we provide a `config.json` file example that contains the configuration of the
 service.
 Notice that the subscribers are against the `oak0` and `gps` services, in particular to the `/rgb` and `/pvt` paths respectively.

 ```json